m-morrone/simp-tpm12-simulator/README.md

 ### Building the `simp-tpm12-simulator` RPMs
-To buildi both the `simp-tpm12-simulator` RPMs:
+To build both the `simp-tpm12-simulator` RPMs:

 ```sh
 # Use bundler to install all necessary gems (https://bundler.io)